1904labs/hwe-labs/week1/setup-windows.md

 ## Visual Studio Code

+## Modify Powershell execution policy
+Under the Default Powershell execution policy, your programs will execute successfully but the output will be hard to read.
+To make the output easier:
+1. Open Powershell as an Adminstrator
+2. Execute the following command: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

 ## Set up environment variables:
 To edit Windows environment variables, type `env` in the Windows search bar, and click either `New` or `Edit` in the top/`User Variables` section.